R-LadiesAKL/sotdata/README.md

 This repo contains the following:

 - Summer of Tech (sot) Datasets
-- Import data script importsot.Rmd
+- Import data importsot.Rmd
+- Other R markdowns from the meetup

 **Datasets for Summer of Tech dataviz meetup 21 June 2018**